Lamborghini Urus: Urus Performante (2022)

 The Urus Performante was unveiled by Lamborghini in August 2022 as a more powerful variant of the Urus.
 Unlike other special variants, the Performante saw a significant change in design and performance specifications.
 The engine is upgraded to produce 657 hp, with torque remaining unchanged, and it comes with improved downforce, while being 104 lb lighter than other variants.
 Lamborghini claims a 0–100 km/h time of 3.3 seconds and a top speed of 306 km/h.
 Other changes include retuned suspension, a more rear biased center differential, removal of the height adjustable air springs in favor of fixed height coil springs, removal of the off-road drive modes, and optional Pirelli P Zero Trofeo R tires.

+Urus Performante Polizia (2023)

+In December 2023, Lamborghini delivered a Lamborghini Urus Performante to the Italian State Police in Piazza del Viminale in Rome, in the presence of Prime Minister Giorgia Meloni, Interior Minister Matteo Piantedosi, and Police Chief Vittorio Pisani.

 Urus SE

-The SE, revealed in April 2024, features a general restyling of the exterior part.
-However, the turning point in this version is the new Plug-in hybrid system, which, coupled with the 611 hp twin-turbo V8 already adopted on the basic model, increases the power up to 789 hp, with 950 Nm of torque.
-Despite the weight, which has increased by 300 kg compared to the Urus S, the SE has slightly better acceleration from 0 to 100 km/h, but the big difference lies in emissions: According to Lamborghini, the Urus SE has an 80% lower environmental impact, compared to older versions of the SUV.
+The SE, revealed in April 2024, features a general restyling of the exterior.
+The major mechanical milestone for this version is its new plug-in hybrid powertrain.
+It pairs a reworked 4.0-litre twin-turbo V8 engine, which produces 462 kW and 800 Nm of torque on its own, with a permanent-magnet electric motor integrated into the 8-speed automatic transmission.
+The electric motor contributes an additional 141 kW and 483 Nm of torque.

+Combined, the hybrid system delivers a total power output of 596 kW and 950 Nm of torque.
+Despite a curb weight increase of roughly 300 kg over the standard Urus S due to the 25.9 kWh lithium-ion battery pack, the hybrid drivetrain drops the 0 to 100 km/h acceleration time down to 3.4 seconds, achieving a top speed of 312 km/h, making it the fastest production SUV in the world at launch.

+According to Lamborghini, the plug-in hybrid architecture cuts regulated tailpipe emissions by up to 80% compared to older, purely internal combustion versions of the vehicle.